Aspen Technology & Society Program

 Romania needs to be able to adapt and adopt coherent policies starting in the field of education, in order to profit from these new opportunities and mitigate negative spillovers, thus turning out to be a net beneficiary of technological innovations.
 The digital impact on society was accelerated by the COVID-19 crisis.
 The need for digital transformation of the public sector becomes critical, working from home, digital platforms for learning are a reality faster than foreseen.
 The up-skilling or re-skilling of jobs are more and more important in a post-crisis economic uncertainty period.

-In this context, Aspen Technology Society Program intends to create a platform for debate and a dedicated program community comprising multiple stakeholders from the public, private, academic and non-governmental sectors, interested in subjects covering technological developments and their impact on society, aiming to:
+In this context, Aspen Technology Society Program created a platform for debate and a dedicated program community comprising multiple stakeholders from the public, private, academic and non-governmental sectors, interested in subjects covering technological developments and their impact on society, aiming to:

 - Create a community which can provide advisory support with regards to various technology related or technology impacted domains.